hanzoai/genjo/GUIDELINES.md

 *low-confidence remasking*.
 Notably, both remasking strategies can be applied to all three sampling processes mentioned above.

-For the LLaDA-Base model, we adapt low-confidence remasking to the three sampling processes mentioned above.
+For the Genjo-Base model, we adapt low-confidence remasking to the three sampling processes mentioned above.
 We find that fixed-length and semi-autoregressive-padding achieve similar results, whereas semi-autoregressive-origin performs slightly worse.

-For the LLaDA-Instruct model, the situation is slightly more complex.
+For the Genjo-Instruct model, the situation is slightly more complex.

 First, if the semi-autoregressive-origin method is used, the Instruct model performs poorly.
 This is because, during SFT, each sequence is a complete sentence (whereas in pre-training,